robmasocco/AOS-TAG/README.md

 This module depends on two other works, both included in this repository and developed by myself:

 - A kernel module to "hack" the system call table, i.e. to locate it in main memory and replace entries in it.
-It is called **_System Call Table Hacker - SCTH_**, was developed as one of the course homeworks and later improved after the public solution discussion.
+It is called **_System Call Table Hacker - SCTH_**, was developed as one of the course homeworks and improved after the public solution discussion.
 It is included in the *aos-tag/scth/* folder, gets compiled as a secondary module when building *aos-tag*, and must be inserted before it since this service depends on it to be correctly initialized.
 Proper module locking on it is also performed.
-    It has been left as a secondary module and not integrated in the final project to experiment with module locking, Kbuild compilation and linking dependencies, and exported symbols.
-It exposes four functions to the kernel software allowing to locate the system call table, alter and restore its entries, thus providing a simple interface to install new system calls, which is exactly what AOS-TAG has to do in its initialization routine.
+    It has been left as a secondary module and not completely integrated in the final project to experiment with module locking, Kbuild compilation and linking dependencies, and exported symbols.
+It exposes four functions to the kernel software that allow us to locate the system call table, alter and restore its entries, thus providing a simple interface to install new system calls, which is exactly what AOS-TAG has to do in its initialization routine.
 Some module parameters can also be specified during insertion to manually provide some hints about the table position in main memory, like the number of effective entries and the indexes of those mapped to *sys_ni_syscall*, which the module will replace on demand.
-It's also been a nice playground to experiment with many low-level architectural concepts and topics touched upon during the course.
+It's also been a nice playground to experiment with many low-level architectural concepts and topics covered during the course.
     **NOTE:** During installation of a system call, this module needs to alter the contents of write-protected memory areas.
-To do so, Write Protection is temporarily disabled by changing the corresponding flag in CR0.
+To do so, Write Protection is temporarily disabled by toggling the corresponding bit in CR0.
 In order not to leave the system exposed during that time, not to mention the risk of being preempted and resumed on another CPU leaving the original one with WP disabled, **interrupts are disabled on the local CPU until WP is reenabled**, which really happens only after the write operation became globally visible thanks to memory fences.
 This is the only point in this project in which we tinker with interrupts.
 - An implementation of the *Splay Tree* dictionary data structure, a particular kind of binary search tree.
 Its code is a kernel-side rework of the contents of my other repository [splay-trees_c](https://github.com/robmasocco/splay-trees_c), added only as a library and not as a secondary module.
 Compared to the complete user-mode library, this one lacks all unnecessary search routines and relies on the *kmalloc* SLAB allocator to dynamically get and release memory for the nodes.
 Also, in order to allow concurrent accesses by readers, the *splaying* operation is not performed when searching for a key, only when inserting or deleting entries.
 This way, searches have linear worst-case access times, but since in the average case we can expect many more searches than insertions or deletions, nodes will be placed in the tree in a way that reflects how old the related instances are, thus making searches quicker the more recent the target instance is.

 ## Installation